sensillence/sensillence.github.io/ARTISDIG/index.md

 </p>

 ARTISDIG will develop novel methods to quantify and monitor forests’ structural and spectral variation by applying AI-based algorithms to interpret EO data.
-We will combine physical and AI models, which has recently gathered attention in the EO community, and which has been acknowledged to be a significant scientific challenge in the forthcoming years.
+We will combine physical and Aritifical Intelligence (AI) models, which has recently gathered attention in the EO community, and which has been acknowledged to be a significant scientific challenge in the forthcoming years.
 The new methods are designed to make full use of future satellite sensor systems, in anticipation of their increased spectral and spatial resolutions.
 Results from ARTISDIG will enable to understand the effects of forest management policies in a